For many, taking antidepressants means experiencing some form of sexual dysfunction.

 According to a journal posted in South African Family Practice, certain MAOIs have been associated with sexual side effects.
 This number does depend on the type of MAOI itself.

-For instance, the drug phenelzine was associated with sexual dysfunction in up to 40 percent of cases.
+For instance, the drug phenelzine was associated with sexual dysfunction in

 Reversible inhibitor or monoamine oxidase A (RIMA)